eternalgooner/kafka-streams/README.md

 Once the application is running you can test it working with a new key aggregation by:
 - Manually insert another record into the DB table `league-agg` e.g `insert into league_agg values (4, "bundesliga", "3");`
-- Manually send in 3 Kafka messages to the topic `team-stream` making sure to use the matching key (league name) used in the previous SQL insert
+- Manually send in 3 Kafka messages to the topic `team-stream` making sure to use the matching key for the record (league name) used in the previous SQL insert
 - Observe the logs and watch as the first 2 messages are received and log that the expected count isn't met yet
 - On the 3rd message received, it should trigger sending the aggregate message to the output topic